This article was originally published on December 20, 2024, and updated on April 15, 2026.

 10. Education and training

-Spending money on courses, certifications, or training programs doesn’t just make you a better driver; they’re also padding your wallet.
+Education and training may be deductible if they help maintain or improve skills required for your current work.
 When you invest in yourself through trucking-related training, you're double-dipping: upgrading your skills AND lowering your tax bill.

 Planning to hit the books?
 Keep those receipts for everything—course fees, materials, even travel expenses for training.
 Future you will be thanking the present you when tax season rolls around.